trocafone/laika/README.md

 select something from some_table where type = 'some custom type'
 ```

-These variables will be replaced first, and then reports will replace the dates, so you can define in your configuration variables like this:
+These variables will be replaced first, and then laika will replace the dates, so you can define in your configuration variables like this:

 ```json
 {